drug-design/course/docs/chapters/protein-ligand-binding.md

 ### The Analytical Process

-Receptor-based drug design proceeds in three steps: gathering all relevant data (data collection), in-depth analyses of the information (analysis) and the design of new molecules as a result of the analysis (design).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/analytical-process-b58fb09c'><i class='fa fa-play' aria-hidden='true'></i></button>Receptor-based drug design proceeds in three steps: gathering all relevant data (data collection), in-depth analyses of the information (analysis) and the design of new molecules as a result of the analysis (design).
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer